porterasche/capstone/README.md

 ## Django Server

 You will also need Python for the server, along with the additional package that can be downloaded with `python -m pip install Django`.
 Open a terminal in `capstone/server` and start it by running the command `python manage.py runserver`.
 You can visit http://localhost:8000/courses/ to see the basic homepage.
 Documentation for continuing to set up this server can be found at https://docs.djangoproject.com/en/5.0/intro/tutorial01/.

+## Release Notes

+### Code Milestone 1

+-   Added 2 initial webscraper scripts to gather data from UNO's websites
+-   Created a script to clean up the webscraped data to make it easier for us to use
+-   Created a React UI that displays all CSCI course information